 81D.
 Clerks of industrial magistrate’s courts

-(1) Each industrial magistrate’s court shall have a clerk, who shall be an officer of the Public Service.
+(1) Each industrial magistrate’s court must have a clerk, who is an officer of the Public Service.

 (2) An industrial magistrate may perform any function of a clerk of the industrial magistrate’s court constituted by the industrial magistrate.